Peace of. Mind

 Understand yourself

-Peace of mind comes when we take time to understand ourselves before trying to change others.
+Peace of mind comes when we understand ourselves before trying to change others.
 Understanding comes when we do some inner work.
 That doesn’t mean that you count up all the ways you messed up your child’s life.
 What it does mean is that you take responsibility for your part.

 Have self-compassion.
 Take a look back at your childhood.
 It might have been good, but it wasn’t perfect.
 Similarly, you couldn’t deliver an impeccable upbringing for your child.